jitterted/jitteroverlay/README.md

 ## TO DO

+[ ] Customize "warning" time depending on type of countdown [ ] Performance optimization: turn off setInterval when isTimerExpired = true

+## DONE

-[ ] Title of schedule card would be something like "countdown mm:ss"
+[X] Title of schedule card would be something like "countdown mm:ss"
     [X] When dragged to top of "schedule" list, countdown timer begins
-    * When non-"countdown" card is at the top, revert to normal "stream end time" [ ] Easily customize the "Stream ends in" text, so I can make it "Class ends in"
+    * When non-"countdown" card is at the top, revert to normal "stream end time" [X] Easily customize the "Stream ends in" text, so I can make it "Class ends in" [X] Get list id for the Stream Schedule list from Trello [X] Add webhook registration for that list

-## DONE

-[X] Get list id for the Stream Schedule list from Trello [X] Add webhook registration for that list
 [X] Get first card in that list